mhagiwara/paper-reviews/learning.md

   - German tutoring system with a parser and a grammar to analyzes sentences from students and detects grammatical errors, with error specific messages (e.g., determiner / noun aggreement)
   - Student model keeps track of performance on "phrase descriptor" - grammatical phenomena (e.g., agreement, modals, verb particles) represented as [descriptor, correct/error/absent]
   - Show 'groups' of phrase descriptors, strong and weak skills, provide practice for weak skills

+- Lisa N Michaud et al. Modeling the Acquisition of English: an Intelligent CALL Approach. http://www.sfs.uni-tuebingen.de/~dm/papers/amaral-meurers-10.pdf

+- David Schneider and Kathleen McCoy.
+Recognizing Syntactic Errors in the Writing of Second Language Learners.
+ACL 1998. http://www.aclweb.org/anthology/P98-2196
+  - English writing training system for ASL (totally different grammar from English) native signers
+  - Common errors: drop pronouns, be-verbs, determiner
+  - Model of the acquisition of the language (grammar rules the student has most likely acquired or currently in the process of acquiring are favored)
+  - CFG with features, but with mal-rules (error productions) e.g., VP(error +) -> AdjP, VP(missing ?a) -> V NP NP(missing ?a)
+  - Procedural attachement (attach an arbitrary procedure to the grammar)
+  - Agreement mal-rules: DP(agr ?)(error +) -> Det(agr (?!a)) NP(agr a)
+  - Original grammar: poor recognition of coordination